-Merchant & Gould attorneys Tim Scull and Tony Zeuli attended as Fellows at the Hispanic National Bar Association/Microsoft Intellectual Property Law Institute (IPLI) in Washington, D.C. in early June.
+Merchant & Gould attorney Tony Zeuli attended as a Fellow at the Hispanic National Bar Association/Microsoft Intellectual Property Law Institute (IPLI) in Washington, D.C. in early June.

-Tony Zeuli, a senior litigation partner in the firm’s Minneapolis office, also attend and interacted with the students and HNBA/Microsoft organizers.
+Tony Zeuli, a senior litigation partner in the firm’s Minneapolis office, interacted with the students and HNBA/Microsoft organizers.
 “I really enjoy the opportunity to meet and work with these students who have each traveled such interesting paths to reach this point in their lives.”

 Merchant & Gould was one of only ten law firms represented at IPLI.

 Learn more about IPLI at the HNBA website.